 Originally from Naples, Italian wedding soup is very authentically Italian!

 While traditional Italian versions are heavier on the veggies and include no meatballs, I love this addition.
-The pork and beef meatballs surrounded by wilted spinach and tiny pasta balls are just too delicious!
+The meatballs surrounded by wilted spinach and tiny pasta balls are just too delicious!

 Why You’ll Love this Recipe

-- I love this wedding soup recipe because it’s so easy and filling, too.
+- Easy and Filling: I love this wedding soup recipe because it’s so easy and filling, too.
 It only takes a little meatball rolling prep to make.

-- To me, there’s nothing better than a one-pot recipe.
-Brown the meatballs, make the soup, and serve it all from one Dutch oven.
+- One-Pot Soup: To me, there’s nothing better than a one-pot recipe.
+Brown the meatballs, make the soup, and serve it all in one Dutch oven or large pot.

-- You can serve this Italian wedding soup on its own, with crusty bread, as a soup and salad combo, or even for lunch meal prep.
+- Great Meal!
+Serve this Italian wedding soup on its own as a hearty main dish, pair it with crusty bread, or enjoy it as part of a soup and salad combo.
+It’s also perfect for lunch meal prep!

 Ingredients Used